 Your elevator statement – who are you professionally and personally?

-I’m an educator and a communicator.
-I’m a debater, a questioner, a strategist and an analyst.
+I’m a professional communicator whose expertise fuses significant experience in industry and in tertiary education.
+I’m a strategist and an analyst; I’m a debater and a questioner.
 I’m a feminist.
 I have a good sense of humour.
 I’m Australia-born with a strong tinge of Welsh.
-I’ve been married for 20 years.
-I lived in Sydney and London for a long time, and sometimes I wonder if I will ever completely settle back into Melbourne.
-I’m a traveller, currently enamoured with India.
+I come from Melbourne, but I lived in Sydney and London for a long time, and I still get itchy feet.

 When did you first know you wanted to work in communications?

-It was the recession of the early 1990s and I was an analyst at Westpac.
-I was approached to work in media relations and said yes, convinced by the challenges and opportunities on offer.
-In hindsight, I think the media relations manager – with whom I’d worked on a few projects – saw that I was well suited to the work: I was interested in the media, had good current affairs and general knowledge, as well as strong communication and analytical skills.
-It was a steep learning curve but I soon discovered I could combine my skills, knowledge and interests to play an important professional role in a challenging environment.
+I was a finance analyst at Westpac when I was approached to join the media relations team.
+This was during a recession, so an issues-rich environment for financial institutions, and significant pressure for communication staff.
+I’d already worked with the media team on a few projects and they believed I was well suited to the work: I was interested in the media, I had good current affairs and general knowledge, and I had strong communication skills – on top of knowledge and skills I’d built as an analyst.
+It was flattering to be approached; they saw potential that I hadn’t even considered.
+It was a steep learning curve, but I discovered I could combine my knowledge and skills to play an important professional role in a challenging environment.

 Which campaign do you most admire?